How To Use Our Mushroom Grow Kits At Home

 Once the hairs reach about a ¼ - ½ inch in length.
 Put your hand underneath the mushroom and on top and lightly twist to harvest.

-Shiitake Once the cap opens up and there is no longer a rim underneath.
+Once the cap opens up and there is no longer a rim underneath.
 Use a scissors to cut the mushroom off of the block .

-4. After your first harvest the block will produce a second, third, sometimes fourth flush but usually much smaller than the first.
-Keep the block in your humidity chamber and continue to mist daily to keep the humidity up.
-You should see a second flush within a few weeks.
-If you do not start to see the second pinset form in 1-2 weeks you can try letting your block rest for a week by stopping the humidity.
+If you do not start to see the second pinset form in 1-2 weeks you can try letting your block rest for a week by halting the misting and fanning.
 After its week of rest, run your block under cool water for several minutes and then place it back in your humidity chamber and give it a second go.

 Let us know if you have any questions along the way.
 And please share your pictures by sending them to us directly or tagging us on social media!
 Find us on Facebook a nd Instagram @mycophiles_garden.
 We love to see your success and would be happy to offer any advice if things don’t seem to be going quite right.
 You can reach us at [email protected].
 Best of luck!